systemsguide/systemsguide.github.io/docs/foundations.md

 As such, it's productive to understand that plurality is a new term, but one that seeks to describe widespread, pre-existing phenomena.
 Those that choose to use a plural identity model do so because it's the best way (or, indeed, the only way) to describe their life experiences.
-What those experiences are is less important than allowing individuals to choose the model that helps them make sense of themselves.
+What those experiences are is less important than allowing individuals to choose the model that works for them.
 This means someone with experiences others understand as plural might still choose a singlet model, and even those using a plural model may decide to keep it purely to themselves - the goal of plurality is not to push others to be openly plural, but to help people be understood and to understand themselves.

 ### Respect